JetBrains/amper/docs/src/user-guide/advanced/native-interop.md

 # Native Interoperability with C

-Amper provides a powerful and flexible way to interoperate with C and Objective-C code in your native projects using the Kotlin/Native `cinterop` tool.
+Kargo provides a powerful and flexible way to interoperate with C and Objective-C code in your native projects using the Kotlin/Native `cinterop` tool.
 This guide explains how to configure and use this feature.

 ## How it Works

-The `cinterop` process in Amper allows you to create Kotlin bindings for C libraries by defining modules in your `module.yaml` file.
+The `cinterop` process in Kargo allows you to create Kotlin bindings for C libraries by defining modules in your `module.yaml` file.
 Each module references a `.def` file that describes the C API and can include additional compiler and linker options.

 ## Configuration